maikdrop/TwitterDrop/README.md

 ### 1.2.
 What's the App about?

 <p align="justify">Users have to log in to their account in order to fetch data from Twitter.
 In the first view after login, the current tweets of the users timeline will be fetched automatically.
 The user credentials are saved in the Keychain.
 So, if the user launches the app again, a new login is not necessary.
 Of course, the user has the possibility to log out.
-In the timeline view the tweets can be refreshed via the “pull to refresh” gesture and they will be stored in a locale database.
+In the timeline view the tweets can be refreshed via the “pull to refresh” gesture and they will be stored in a local database.
 Next time these tweets will be fetched automatically from the database before fetching new tweets from Twitter.
 The user can search for tweets from Twitter via the magnifying glass button in the navigation bar.
 By typing a word in the search bar at the top, the user can search for tweets, which contains the searched term.
 The found tweets will be inserted in a descending order.
 If the user scrolls to the end of the list, older tweets will be fetched from Twitter immediately.
 In order to search for the tweeters, the user taps on the button with the title “Tweeters” in the navigation bar.
 This leads to a further view where all tweeters are sorted alphabetically.
 Each cell shows the tweeter and the count of tweets containing the search term.
 If the user taps on a cell, a new view with a list of these tweets shows up.</p>

 ### 1.3.
 Features